GKopanidis/LawnMowerPlates/README.md

 - Thanks to [Dee-McG](https://github.com/Dee-McG) for helping with this video for the 404 page [Create a custom 404 error page](https://www.youtube.com/watch?v=Jj42_s3KnuM&list=PLXuTq6OsqZjYGLkK4d0RExJ98-m-IOIc2&index=3)
 - Thanks to [Gareth-McGirr](https://github.com/Gareth-McGirr) for sharing the information, on how to bypass the forum dump on the HTML file to get a ThankYou message, after submitting the form under contact and helping me for fixing a flexbox style, when the page is smaller than 992px, so the product containers switch from row to column.
 - The Fonts "Audiowide" and "Roboto" [Google Fonts](https://fonts.google.com)
-- The icons in the header, main page and footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the header, main page, and footer were taken from [Font Awesome](https://fontawesome.com/)
 - The code for HTML and CSS was partially from the walkthrough project from [Code Institute](https://codeinstitute.net) with modified code.